 Importance of Protective Measures

 Protect your health and the health of others.
 This includes staying home when ill, wearing masks and practicing physical distancing of at least 6 feet.
-Bay College is following the Michigan Safe Start Plan to return to work.
+Bay College is following the Michigan Safe Start Plan and health department guidelines.
 To track the risk phases of COVID-19 in Michigan, visit the MI Safe Start Map.

 Working from Home